Jim Davidson

 James Cameron Davidson OBE (born 13 December 1953) is an English stand-up comedian, actor, singer and TV presenter.
 He hosted the television shows Big Break and The Generation Game.
-He also developed two adult pantomime shows, Boobs in the Wood and Sinderella, to critical reception.
+In 2014 he was the winner of the 13th series of Celebrity Big Brother.
+He also developed three adult pantomime shows, Boobs in the Wood, Chalkie Does Dallas, and Sinderella.

+Davidson has incorporated jokes about various minority people in his stand-up act, which has made him a subject of criticism and has been involved in several public controversies due to his humour.

 Biography

-The son of a Scottish father from Glasgow and Irish mother from Cork, Davidson was born in Kidbrooke, London, and attended Kidbrooke Park Primary School, Blackheath, and St Austin's School in Charlton.
+The son of a Scottish father from Glasgow and an Irish mother from County Cork, Davidson was born in Kidbrooke, London, and attended Kidbrooke Park Primary School, Blackheath, and St Austin's School in Charlton.
 Having impressed some acquaintances of his father with impressions of celebrities, he was chosen to appear in Ralph Reader's Gang Show at the Golders Green Hippodrome aged 12 and appeared on television in the Billy Cotton Band Show.
-He also briefly attended a stage school in Woolwich.

-Upon leaving school, Davidson worked as a drummer for pub bands, as well as holding a job as a supermarket shelf stacker, a messenger, air ticket clerk for a travel agency, a cashier for Wall's ice cream and for Rank Xerox (having trained as a reprographics operator) and a window cleaner.
+Upon leaving school, Davidson worked as a supermarket shelf stacker, a messenger, air ticket clerk for a travel agency, a cashier for Wall's ice cream and for Rank Xerox (having trained as a reprographics operator), and a window cleaner.

-Davidson found his way into show business when, as a regular in a pub in Woolwich, he stepped in after the pub's regular comedian had not turned up.
+Davidson started in show business when, as a regular in a pub in Woolwich, he stepped in after the pub's regular comedian was not available.
 He then became a regular on the London comedy circuit, and first auditioned unsuccessfully for Opportunity Knocks in 1975.
-His audition for New Faces was more successful, and he proceeded to win the show by one point, coming second in the overall contest.
+His audition for New Faces was more successful, and he won the show by one point, coming second in the overall contest.